soft whole wheat sourdough rolls

 First, the dough is enriched with milk, eggs, and molasses (or honey, if you prefer).

 I’ve also added vital wheat gluten and vinegar which both help to condition the dough for a better texture and rise.
+You will not taste any vinegar in the finished rolls.

 You can probably find vital wheat gluten in the baking isle at your grocery store.